Permanent exclusion from school

 The Governing Body meeting

-The governors must meet to consider any exclusion that triggers a compulsory review within 15 school days of the imposition of the exclusion, according to Regulation 24 of the Exclusion Regulations.
+The governors must meet to consider any exclusion that triggers a compulsory review.
+They must do so within 15 school days of the imposition of the exclusion.
+This is according to Regulation 24 of the Exclusion Regulations.

 The following exclusions should trigger a compulsory review: